riccardomarotti/golemail/README.md

 you can forward it to yourself, modifying the subject with something like:

-    "Fdw: Invoice n.
-42 - tomorrow at 5pm"
+    "Fwd: Invoice n.
+42 tomorrow at 5pm.>>>"

-Now, the little client that I'm writing, `Golemail`, will check your inbox and
+`golemail`, will check your inbox and

-- it will recognize your forwarded email
+- it will recognize your forwarded email (by the tag .>>>, which you can configure)
-- it will hide somewhere the forward and the original email
+- it will move in `golemail` folder the forward and the original email
 - tomorrow at 5pm, it will show the original email in your inbox as unread

+I'm *really sorry* but, since I'm italian, now this works *only in italian*, so "tomorrow at 5pm" actually is "domani alle 17".

 You can also send yourself an email with subject:

-    remind me to buy some apples - today at 6pm
+    remind me to buy some apples today at 6pm.>>>

 with similar behaviour.

-For security reason, there will probably be the needing of a sort of configurable tag to mark email subjects, such as

-    remind me to buy some apples - today at 6pm>>>
+If you want to change a reminder, you can open it with your email client from `golemail` folder.
+You can reply to the message, change the scheduling, send it.
+It will be updated accordingly.

 ###Progress